- BDAA National Design Awards 2022 Finalist

-Eco-design is integral to our design philosophy.
-We take a personalised and holistic approach to sustainable design and to the construction process.
-We incorporate the principles of passive solar design to create spectacular eco homes in a wide range of architectural styles, tailored to individual clients and sites around Australia.
+Design for life and our environment is integral to our design philosophy.
+We take an holistic approach to design and to the construction process, to create beautiful homes in a wide range of styles, tailored to individual clients and sites around Australia.

-Our environmentally friendly designs engage the outdoors and embrace the natural surroundings, creating light-filled designs which are spacious, comfortable and inspiring, encouraging people from all walks of life to embrace the ‘life principles’ in energy efficient living.
+Our environmentally friendly designs engage the outdoors and embrace the natural surroundings, creating light-filled homes which are spacious, comfortable, and inspiring.

-3DE works closely with our clients to create a home uniquely suited to them, using the latest technology to convey the ideas in a graphic and user friendly way.
+3DE works closely with our clients to create a home uniquely suited to them, using the latest technology to convey ideas in a graphic and user-friendly way.

 The essential components of Passive Solar Design are Orientation, Insulation, Building Envelope, Ventilation, Zoning and Thermal Mass.
 These components are adjusted according to the particular requirements of each climatic region.

-Envelope – The building envelope is carefully considered to ensure the walls, floor, roof eaves and shading devices perform well during winter and summer months, providing maximum solar penetration through winter, and eliminating solar gain through summer.
+Shading is designed to perform appropriately during winter and summer months, providing maximum solar penetration through winter, and eliminating solar gain through summer.